natcap/natural-capital-footprint-impact/README.md

 # natural capital footprint impact
 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-Company footprint impact workflow (eventually to be made public)
+Asset and company footprint impact workflow (eventually to be made public)

 This command-line script calculates metrics of the impact of human-made structures on certain ecosystem services, based on their physical footprint on the landscape.